kubevault/kubevault/gcs/demo.md

     - my-vault-5568f99b5d-d9vs8

 ```
-Vault operator create an service with same name as vault server.
+Vault operator creates a service with the same name as vault server.
 In this example, vault can be accessed using `my-vault` service.

-Check vault is unsealed:
+Check vault seal status:
 ```console
 $ kubectl port-forward my-vault-5568f99b5d-d9vs8 8200:8200
 Forwarding from 127.0.0.1:8200 -> 8200